WebDevStudios/wd_s/README.md

 Install theme dependencies and trigger an initial build.

->Note: You will need to have Composer installed first.
+>Note: You will need to have Composer and NPM 7 installed first.

 ```bash
 npm i --legacy-peer-deps